h5md/h5md/draft.rst

 trajectory via dataset slicing.

 The file is allowed to possess non-conforming groups that contain other information such as simulation parameters.
+Only the "h5md" group is mandatory in a H5MD file.
+The other data groups are optional, allowing the user to store only relevant data.
+Inside each group, every dataset is again optional.
+Within time-dependent groups, the "step", "time" and "value" datasets are however mandatory as they form an important part of the specification.

 The groups that are part of the H5MD specifications are